Azure/Azure-Sentinel/Solutions/Sample-Data-Ingest-Tool/ReadMe.md

 5. Under **Certificates & secrets**, choose **New client secret** and add a quick description.
 A new secret will be displayed in the **Value** column.
 Copy this password.
 You will need it later to complete the configuration process and it will not be shown again.

 6. Link Log Analytics workspace to your registered application by following these steps:
->> 1. Navigate to your Azure portal, and select or search for Log Analytics.
+   1. Navigate to your Azure portal, and select or search for **Log Analytics**.
->> 2. Select your workspace from the list of available options, or search for it.
+   1. Select your workspace from the list of available options, or search for it.
->> 3. From the left menu that opens, select Access Control (IAM).
-Click Add, and select "Log Analytics Reader" for the Role in the blade that appears.
+   1. From the left menu that opens, select **Access Control (IAM)**.
+Click Add, and select **Log Analytics Reader** for the Role in the blade that appears.
 Search for your AAD App by name, and then click save.
->> 4. You app is now setup to make API calls to your workspace.
+   1. You app is now setup to make API calls to your workspace.

 ## Option 1: Post existing custom log data
-This option allows users to post the readily available sample custom data in the Sample Data directory to Azure Log Analytics Custom logs.
+This option allows users to post the readily available sample custom data in the **Sample Data** directory to Azure Log Analytics Custom logs.

 ### Setup
 1) Clone Azure Sentinel repository by running this command: git clone https://github.com/Azure/Azure-Sentinel.git
-2) In the cloned repo, navigate to the Solutions directory, and open SampleDataIngestTool solution.
+2) In the cloned repo, navigate to the Solutions directory, and open **SampleDataIngestTool** solution.
 3) Install necessary dependencies: In Visual Studio, right click the **SampleDataIngestTool** solution.
 Click **Restore NuGet Packages**.
-4) Open config.txt file, enter the following credentials using the information you've saved from the [Prerequisites](#Prerequisites) and App Registration section.
+4) Open **config.txt** file, enter the following credentials using the information you've saved from the [Prerequisites](#Prerequisites) and App Registration section.

         "workspaceId": "enter_your_workspaceId_or_customerId_here",
         "sharedKey": "enter_your_workspace_primary_key_here",